woodlike/docfox/CONTRIBUTING.md

 # Contributing

-Thanks for taking the time and thinking about contributing.
+Thanks for taking the time and thinking about contributing to Docfox.
 We look forward to your ideas, feedback, and PRs!

 ## Prerequisites